frombeirutwithlove/ProtestTips/ReadMe.md

 - If you are wearing contact lenses, remove them immediately.
 Do not rub your face.
 - Washing your face with water after you get exposed to teargas can exacerbate the stinging symptoms, not alleviate them.
 - Wash from inside corner out - otherwise you will be washing chemicals into your eye.
 Tilt head sideways and wash from the corner out - never into the corner.
 - Use cider vigar, soda, saline water, or Maalox-water mix to wash chemicals out.
+- Only use aluminum hydroxide or magnesium hydroxide based antacids.
+Only use plain, mint or other flavors will burn.
 - Milk: not as effective against tear gas, but works to alleviate skin irritation and burn if hit with pepper spray.
 If milk gets in your eyes, make sure to immediately wash it out with saline water.
 - Hydrate: your body will try to flush the chemicals naturally, but to do so you must be well hydrated.
 - Street traffic cones can be a good hack to use and cover tear gas cannisters.
 The top of the cone is usually open, and you can pour water through to diffuse the can.